Paul-creator2000/Magic-Eight-Ball/README.md

 ## How it works

     - The user will be able to input a question, then our program will output a random fortune .

+### Disclaimer

+My code is not so perfect.
+Feel free to correct it where possible.